RVCC-IDMX/about-me-lspinks28/README.md

 3. **CodePen - CSS Animation Demos**:
    [CodePen](https://codepen.io/tag/css%20animation) .

+## Nav Bar
+In my bar added links to new sections on my webpage.
+I tried to add the hamburger icon on my page but I could't get it to work properly for smaller screens such as phones.

 ## Citations
 - Images sourced from [Unsplash](https://unsplash.com/).
 - Code snippets and inspiration from various tutorials and documentation, credited within respective files.

 ## License
 All work produced for this project is protected under copyright law.
 Please provide appropriate credit if you use or modify this content for non-commercial purposes.
 For inquiries regarding commercial use, feel free to reach out to me.

 Lawrence Spinks